jaccomoc/jactl/docs/pages/language-guide.md

 > "Received message '$msg' from sender"
 Received message 'some message' from sender
 ```
-If the expression is surrounded in `{}` then any arbitrary Jacsal expression can be included:
+If the expression is surrounded in `{}` then any arbitrary Jactl expression can be included:
 ```groovy
 > def str = 'xyz'
 xyz